kalamuna/metalsmith-jstransformer/README.md

 ### `.layoutPattern`

-The pattern used to find your layouts.
+The pattern used to find your layouts, from within the Metalsmith source directory.
 Defaults to `layouts/**`.

 ### `.defaultLayout`

 If provided, will be used as the default layout for content that doesn't have a layout explicitly defined.
+Needs to be the full path to the file, from the Metalsmith source directory.
 Defaults to `null`.

 ### `.engineOptions`